Evidence-Based Practice and Research Skills

 - Lecturer in Educational Establishments

-The Certificate in Advanced Veterinary Nursing has been accredited by the RCVS.
+All four Certificate in Advanced Veterinary Nursing designations available have been accredited by the RCVS.

 Access to a personal computer, the internet and a current email account is essential, and recommended computer software requirements are: